 World's Columbian Exposition Commemorative Presentation Medal

 Charles E. Barber American

 Not on view

 Saint-Gaudens, who served as an advisor for the Chicago World’s Columbian Exposition sculptural program, accepted the commission for the official award medal.
 He had completed his design for the medal by the time of the fair’s closing in November 1893.
 His design for the obverse met ready acceptance.
-It shows Columbus alighting on the shores of the New World.
+It shows Columbus making landfall in the Americas.
 At the lower right are three male figures, one bearing an unfurling banner, and above them are the symbolic Pillars of Hercules with the three Spanish caravels and the inscription plvs vltra.
 His concept for the reverse, however—a nude male youth representing the Spirit of America—was deemed improper by United States Senate Quadro-Centennial Committee.
 Two variant designs with the figure’s genitals covered and a third with a wreath-encircled eagle and inscription were also rejected.
 In the end, Saint-Gaudens’s obverse was muled with a design for the reverse by Charles E. Barber, longtime chief engraver at the United States Mint.